-Wayfinding signage, both pedestrian directional signs and information kiosks, along the trail network is invaluable.
+Wayfinding signage along the trail network-both pedestrian directional signs and information kiosks is invaluable.
 With over a hundred miles of greenway trails, wayfinding signage can provide a sense of certainty along with clearly identifying destinations.
 Current wayfinding near access points and at trail intersections is minimal.
 Cohesive signage that communicates clearly and is well maintained can increase user comfort.
-While a variety of signage regulatory, confidence markers, interpretive, and others- exists along the trail network, wayfinding signage add to the legibility for users.
-Figure 24 illustrates both access points and trail-to-trail intersections and the adjacency of wayfinding signage.
-Several access points and trail-to-trail intersections are in close proximity and may have the opportunity add wayfinding that serves both.
+While a variety of signage regulatory, confidence markers, interpretive, and others-exists along the trail network, wayfinding signage adds to the legibility for users.
+Figure 29 illustrates both access points and trail-to-trail intersections and the adjacency of wayfinding signage.
+Several access points and trail-to-trail intersections are in close proximity and there may be opportunity to add wayfinding that serves both.